 For this itinerary, I am assuming you will arrive in time to check in early or drop off bags to your hotel.

 A Chicago river tour gives you unique perspective on the city’s diverse architecture.
-There are a number of tour providers, but for affordability for families, I recommend the Wendela 45 minute Architecture River Tour with adults tickets at $23 and child tickets at $9 (free for infants).
-This cruise finishes at 4:15 pm.
+There are a number of tour providers, but for affordability for families, I recommend the Wendela Architecture River Tour with adults tickets at $42 and child tickets at $19 (free for infants).
 You are in proximity to several bridges which add to your perspective of the river that flows through Chicago.
 Your beginning and ending point is right off of Michigan Avenue.
 You can head North to shop, visit the Apple store just across Michigan and walk on the Esplanade along the river.

 Skip the shops you will find everywhere and stock up on a few treats to take back to your hotel room by walking North on Michigan Avenue.
-You can hit the Garrett’s Popcorn Store and Dylan’s Candy Bar.
+You can hit the Garrett’s Popcorn Store to get one of tourists’ favorite items to take home.
 Depending on the age of your kids and where you chose to stay, this may be the right time to head back, maybe take a swim, or watch a movie with your treats.

 Day Two: South Chicago